MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shellexecutew.md

 ##### - lpOperation.print

 Prints the file specified by <i>lpFile</i>.
 If <i>lpFile</i> is not a document file, the function fails.

-##### - lpOperation.NULL

-The default verb is used, if available.
-If not, the "open" verb is used.
-If neither verb is available, the system uses the first verb listed in the registry.

 ##### - nShowCmd.SW_HIDE (0)